BurhanH/Automaton-v20/README.md

 ```

 ## The concept
 The main reason was to understand how to use [REST assured](http://rest-assured.io/) to test and verify REST API.
 For target service, I used one of [my project](https://github.com/BurhanH/api-app-3) which is living on [https://api-flask-baur.herokuapp.com](https://api-flask-baur.herokuapp.com).
-It's a simple API service to get popular quotes.
+It's a simple REST API service to get popular quotes.